Inferring Pluggable Types with Machine Learning: Training

 We split the nodes with \<@Nullable> annotations into 60\% training, 20\% validation, and 20\% test datasets.
 To create a balanced dataset, we had to combine each set with an equal number of nodes without \<@Nullable> annotations.
 To do this, we took the annotated nodes in the dataset and subjected them to the 60-20-20 split.
 We combined the training and validation sets with unannotated nodes of equal number from the same classes, and put all remaining nodes in the test set.

-We trained the GTN on a cluster with Intel Xeon E5-2630-v4 CPUs (2.2 GHz), 2 GPUs and 50 GB RAM.
+We trained the GTN on a cluster with Intel Xeon E5-2630-v4 CPUs (2.2 GHz), 2 GPUs and 50 GB RAM in the Lochness HPC.
 Since the adjacency matrices that we use to represent the AST are sparse, they take up a lot of space on the GPU.
 So, we were only able to train a sample consisting of 1.15\% of our dataset at a time.
 We thus chose batch training, which allows us to train the GTN on the full dataset over a longer period of time.
 We fixed the input size to 8000 nodes, and only trained on as many classes at a time as fit into that space.
 The GCN's training (and all the experiments in \cref{sec_expr}) were run on an AWS g4dn.xlarge instance and a Deep Learning PyTorch AMI.
+We trained NullGCN using PyTorch and the PyTorch Geometric library.
+The GCN uses two convolutional layers, dropout regularization, negative log-likelihood loss function and the Adam optimizer.